Filtering with Dynamic Focus

 • Dynamic Graph – A cohesive model that Instana uses, which contains physical and logical components with all historical attributes and metrics.
 The Dynamic Graph also includes distributed traces and events.
 All nodes in the graph are connected based on their dependencies.
 The various views in Instana visualize the data of the graph, and Dynamic Focus filters the graph to provide specific subviews and focus.

-• Auto Discovery – The Instana agent automatically discovers all components and their dependencies that are held in the graph in real-time.
+• Automatic Discovery – The Instana agent automatically discovers all components and their dependencies that are held in the graph in real-time.
 Any saved filter adapts to the current situation of your systems and applications without any manual change or configuration.

 Focusing on application components

-The following example helps you to understand the concept of Dynamic Focus.
 Consider the graph representation of a zoned application that is running on two hosts with four containers each.
-A Java virtual machine (JVM) is running in every container, and each of the two hosts runs two Tomcats and two Elasticsearch instances, which provide a service per host.
+A Java virtual machine (JVM) runs in every container, and each of the two hosts runs two Tomcats and two Elasticsearch instances, which provide a service per host.
 A simplified version of the Dynamic Graph model looks like the following diagram:

 The filtering capability reduces the nodes in the graph based on a search query.